 The story of Glacier National Park begins with the railroad.
-At the beginning of the 20th century, the Great Northern Railway crossed the Continental Divide at the Marias Pass, and found itself in a place of breathtaking beauty.
+At the beginning of the 20th century, the Great Northern Railway crossed the Continental Divide at Marias Pass and found itself in a place of breathtaking beauty.
 Realizing the significance of this “unmapped corner,” as conservationist George Bird Grinnell described it, the Railway set out to turn the area into the “playground of America.”
 Along with conservationists like Grinnell, the company lobbied Congress to establish a national park.
-It succeeded, and Glacier National Parkwas born.
+It succeeded, and Glacier National Park was born.
 Americans flocked to the park, riding the Great Northern line to “America’s Switzerland” in hopes of spotting a mountain goat and breathing the fresh glacial air.
 Today, it’s still possible to make that great rail journey to the “Crown of the Continent.”
-Amtrak’s Empire Builder follows the same legendary Great Northern Route, and adventurous travelers can cross the American West aboard its rails.
+Amtrak’s Empire Builder follows the same legendary route, and adventurous travelers can cross the American West aboard its rails

 Glacier National Park is one of the preeminent destinations along the Empire Builder’s storied route and a perennial favorite amongst vacationers.
 Don’t miss these scenic and recreational highlights on your rail vacation to Glacier National Park:

 - Lake MacDonald Valley

 10 miles wide, 500 feet deep, and crystal-clear, Lake MacDonald and the surrounding valley is the center of many of Glacier’s activities.